fortuneblycat/SC1015-CVD/README.md

-# SC1015-CVD
+# SC1015-Heart Disease
 SC1015 Project

 ## About
 This is the repo for the SC1015 mini-project.
-The aim of the this project is to predict the presence of coronary heart disease with the dataset from [UCI Machine Learning Repository.](https://archive.ics.uci.edu/ml/datasets/Heart+Disease "UCI ML")
+The aim of the this project is to predict the presence of heart disease/cardiovascular disease with the dataset from [UCI Machine Learning Repository.](https://archive.ics.uci.edu/ml/datasets/Heart+Disease "UCI ML")

 ## Contribution
-@
+@ - Neoh Kai Xiang
+@wph12 - Weng Pei He
-@fortuneblycat
+@fortuneblycat - Tan Ding Jiang

 ## Models Used
 1. Decision Tree